olgazju/ml_camp_2023/midterm_project/README.md

 ## Problem Description

-In this project, as a part of [MLZommCamp](https://github.com/DataTalksClub/machine-learning-zoomcamp), I am tackling the question: "Can I predict whether a movie will be successful?"
+In this project, as a part of [MLZoomCamp](https://github.com/DataTalksClub/machine-learning-zoomcamp), I am tackling the question: "Can I predict whether a movie will be successful?"
 Since success can mean different things, I am focusing on three specific areas: a movie's profitability (Revenue vs Budget), its performance at award ceremonies, and the ratings it receives from viewers and critics.

 ## Multi-Label Classification

-To make these predictions, I will use a technique called [multi-label classification](https://en.wikipedia.org/wiki/Multi-label_classification).
+To make these predictions, I use a technique called [multi-label classification](https://en.wikipedia.org/wiki/Multi-label_classification).
 This means that instead of predicting just one outcome, I am going to predict multiple outcomes at once – in this case, the three different success metrics.
 It's like giving each movie a report card that indicates whether it's likely to be profitable, win awards, and receive favorable ratings.

 ## My Plan of Action

-I will explore my dataset and evaluate different models on it to identify the most effective one for predicting movie success.
-Once the top performer is identified, I will transform my model into a service that anyone can use.
-Additionally, I will package it in a Docker file, ensuring it can be run in various environments.
+I explore my dataset and evaluate different models on it to identify the most effective one for predicting movie success.
+I transform the top performer model into a service that anyone can use.
+Additionally, I package it in a Docker file, ensuring it can be run in various environments.

 ## Data